callistus-shawn/Resume-Parser/README.md

 * Extracted raw text content from resume PDFs using the `pdfplumber` library.
 * Cleaned and preprocessed the resume dataset by removing duplicates, stopwords, hyperlinks, and unwanted symbols.
-* Engineered domain-specific features from resumes such as skills, education, experience.
+* Extract features from resumes such as skills, education, experience.
 * Built and evaluated a multi-class classification model using a Random Forest classifier with a One-vs-Rest strategy on TF-IDF vectorized text data.
 * Computed cosine similarity between processed resume text and job descriptions to recommend the top job matches for a given resume.
 * Compared model performance using raw resume text versus extracted structured features to analyze the trade-offs in classification accuracy.